 1. ActiveCampaign — Best for Automation

 ActiveCampaign is the strongest option for businesses that want sophisticated automation.
 The visual workflow builder supports branching logic, conditional waits, lead scoring, and CRM integration in the same platform.
 You can trigger sequences based on website behaviour, purchase history, email engagement, or custom events — capabilities that most platforms only offer at enterprise pricing.
 The tradeoff is complexity: building a well-structured automation takes time and some planning.
 It’s not the tool you set up in an afternoon.
-Pricing starts at $15/month for up to 1,000 contacts (Lite plan), rising to $49/month for Plus, which adds CRM and landing pages.
+Pricing is contact-based and rises by tier; confirm current plan names and feature gates before budgeting.

 2. GetResponse — Best All-in-One

 GetResponse has evolved well beyond basic email marketing.
 The platform includes email campaigns, automation workflows, a website builder, landing pages, webinar hosting, and paid ads management — all in one subscription.
 For a small business that wants to consolidate tools, it’s a compelling package.
 The automation is capable, though not as deep as ActiveCampaign’s.
 Email deliverability is consistently strong.
-Pricing starts at $19/month for up to 1,000 contacts on the Email Marketing plan, with the Marketing Automation plan (which unlocks workflow automation) from $59/month.
+Pricing is contact-based, with automation, funnels, and webinar capabilities generally tied to higher tiers.

 3. Mailchimp — Best for Beginners

 Mailchimp is where most small businesses start with email marketing, and for good reason.
-The interface is accessible, the template library is extensive, and the free plan (up to 500 contacts and 1,000 sends per month) gives new businesses a functional starting point at no cost.
+The interface is accessible, the template library is extensive, and the free entry point gives many new businesses a functional starting point at no cost, subject to current limits.
 Basic automations — welcome sequences, abandoned cart emails for ecommerce — are available on free and entry paid plans.
 Where Mailchimp shows its limits is at scale: it becomes expensive relative to competitors as your list grows, and the automation builder lacks the depth of ActiveCampaign or even GetResponse.
 It’s the right tool for getting started; many businesses outgrow it.

 4. Kit (formerly ConvertKit) — Best for Creators

 Kit is built specifically for creators — bloggers, podcasters, course sellers, and newsletter writers — and the product reflects that focus.
 The subscriber model (rather than a list model) means a contact exists once regardless of how many forms they’ve filled in, which keeps your list clean without manual deduplication.
 The landing page and form builder is polished for creator use cases.
 Automation sequences are straightforward to set up.
 Monetisation features — paid newsletters, digital product sales, and tip jars — are built in.
 It’s less suited to B2B lead generation or ecommerce.
-The free plan covers up to 10,000 subscribers (with Kit branding on forms); paid plans start at $25/month.
+Kit usually offers a generous free entry point with paid tiers adding more automation and growth features; confirm current subscriber limits and packaging before budgeting.

 5. Brevo (formerly Sendinblue) — Best Value

 Brevo prices by email sends rather than subscriber count, which is a meaningfully different model.
 You can have an unlimited number of contacts and pay based on how many emails you send each month.
-The free plan covers 300 emails per day (9,000/month); the Starter plan at $25/month covers 20,000 emails per month.
+Brevo’s free and entry paid tiers are send-volume oriented, so model monthly sends rather than only subscriber count.
 For businesses with large lists that don’t email frequently — say, 20,000 subscribers contacted twice a month — Brevo is substantially cheaper than list-size-based competitors.
 The automation features are solid on the Business plan and above.
 The interface is clean if less polished than Mailchimp.
 SMS marketing is a genuine differentiator if you need both channels.

 Quick Comparison